alibaba/feathub/docs/architecture.md

 other tables.
 Feathub currently supports the following types of FeatureViews.

 - `DerivedFeatureView` derives features by applying the given transformations on an existing table.
-It supports per-row transformation and window aggregation transformation.
-It does not support table join.
+It supports per-row transformation and over window aggregation transformation.
+It does not support table join or sliding window transformation.
 - `JoinedFeatureView` derives features by joining an existing table with features from other tables.
 It supports per-row transformation and table join.
-It does not support window aggregation transformation.
+It does not support over window transformation or sliding window transformation.
 - `OnDemandFeatureView` derives features by joining online request with features from tables in online feature stores.
 It supports per-row transformation and join with tables in online stores.
-It does not support window aggregation transformation.
+It does not support over window transformation or sliding window transformation.
+- `SlidingFeatureView` derives features by applying the given transformations on an existing table.
+It supports per-row transformation and sliding window transformation.
+  It does not table join or over window transformation.

 `FeatureView` provides APIs to specify and access `Feature`s.
 Each `Feature` is defined by the following metadata: